MicrosoftDocs/memdocs/sccm/core/get-started/technical-preview.md

 -   It only supports the following versions of **SQL Server**:

-    -   SQL Server 2017 (with cumulative update 2, and later) beginning in Configuration Manager version 1710
+    -   SQL Server 2017 (with cumulative update 2 or later)
-    -   SQL Server 2016 (with no Service Pack, and later)
+    -   SQL Server 2016 (with no service pack or later)
-    -   SQL Server 2014 (with Service Pack 1, and later)
+    -   SQL Server 2014 (with service pack 1 or later)
-    -   SQL Server 2012 (with Service Pack 3, or later)
+    -   SQL Server 2012 (with service pack 3 or later)

 -   The site supports up to 10 clients, which must run one of the following versions of Windows: